Section 12 Security Management

 Section 12.3.2 Group Properties

-Section 12.3.2.2 Group Name
+Section 12.3.2.1 Group Name

-Section 12.3.2.4 Group User(s)
+Section 12.3.2.2 Group User(s)

-Section 12.3.2.5 Group Security Policy
+Section 12.3.2.3 Group Security Policy

 Section 12.3.2.5.1 Data Policy

 A Group Data Policy grants access to work areas in the workspace.
-Roles can be inherited in the group policy OR can be defined separately.
-If a Role has a data policy defined the Role Data Policy overrides the Group Data Policy.
+Roles can be inherited in the group policy, or can be defined separately.
+If a Role has a data policy defined, the Role Data Policy overrides the Group Data Policy.

-Section 12.4 Roles
+Section 12.4 Users

 A user is associated with an access license (UAL).
 They are not shared by Users; each User must have their own UAL.
 Once a User has their own UAL, it does not matter how many machines they log in from.
 Users are assigned a Role and are part of a Group.
 Users can have a separate Security Policy that limits or grants added privileges beyond their defined Role or Group.

-Section 12.6 Creating a Security Policy
+Section 12.5 Creating a Security Policy

 Administrators can create a security policy for a user or a role.
 Components of a Policy include the level (user/role), accessibility settings (group/user/role), and action settings.
 Each Security Policy must address all areas of WIB Review: who can access each area, what actions are allowed and to whom or which role/user the policy applies.